Mannlicher M1893: Ammunition

 The 6.5×53mmR ammunition for the Romanian rifles was provided at first by Georg Roth, and Keller & Co.
-Local production was also carried out at Pirotehnica Armatei, with a production rate of 200,000 cartridges per day registered in 1914.
+Local production was also carried out at Pirotehnia Armatei, with a production rate of 200,000 cartridges per day registered in 1914.
 Later, ammunition was also purchased from DWM, Manfréd Weiss and Hirtenberger Patronen.
-During the First World War, factories from France, Italy, the United Kingdom, and the United States also provided ammunition.
+During the First World War, factories from France (Société Française des Munitions of Paris), Italy (Società Metallurgica Italiana of Livorno), the United Kingdom (Kings Norton), and the United States (US Cartridge Company of Lowell) also provided ammunition.

 World War 2-era 6.5×53mmR caliber surplus and earlier ammunition is still available, but these are primarily corrosive in nature and rifles will require a thorough cleaning to reduce the development of rust.
-Due to very close dimensional relationships, boxer-primed cartridge cases can be made by resizing and trimming .303 British or .30-40 Krag (.30-40 US) brass, and Fire forming the resulting altered brass cases in the 6.5x53R chamber.
+Due to very close dimensional relationships, boxer-primed cartridge cases can be made by resizing and trimming .303 British or .30-40 Krag (.30-40 US) brass, and fire forming the resulting altered brass cases in the 6.5x53R chamber.
 Alteration of the original chamber by re-chambering with a 6.5x57R chamber reamer has also been done, but the overall length of the original 6.5x53mmR Romanian cartridge has to be maintained by seating the projectile more deeply in order to fit the original magazine.
 It would also be a best practice to retain the upper C.I.P.
 6.5x57mmR pressure limit of 3300 Bar to reduce additional stress on these 80 to 125 year old rifles.